Defining terrorism: Review of the definition of a ‘terrorist act’ in section 100.1 of the Criminal Code Act 1995

 Key Issues

-The Monitor has released an Issues Paper (available from the ‘Document’ drop-down menu below) to explore key issues being considered in the review, including:
+The Issues Paper (available from the ‘Document’ drop-down menu below) explores key issues being considered in the review, including:

 Submissions